jgoux/preview-environments-per-pull-request-using-aws-cdk-and-github-actions/README.md

 ## CDK

 The AWS **C**loud **D**evelopment **K**it is an open source software development framework to define your cloud application resources using familiar programming languages such as TypeScript in the context of this post.

+TypeScript gives us autocompletion and type safety on every part of our infrastructure, no more back and forth with the documentation, everything is available with a few keystrokes.

 You can forget the hundreds of lines of CloudFormation yaml files or the confusing AWS Console UI.
 As an infrastructure as code framework, CDK is an abstraction over these low level constructs with sensible defaults.

 ### File structure